MicrosoftDocs/microsoft-style-guide/styleguide/ui-text-content-design.md

     the key takeaway.
 Make choices and next steps obvious.
 Provide customers with just enough information that they can make decisions confidently.
 Prune every excess word.
   - **Talk like a person**.
-Use an informal, conversational tone—like you’re talking one-on-one.
+Use an informal, conversational tone???like you???re talking one-on-one.
   - **Keep it simple**.
 Use
     simply structured, plain language.
 Write short
     sentences and fragments that are easy to scan and read.
-Break up complex information—lead with what’s most important, and create layers for any details that are critical to the task at hand.
+Break up complex information???lead with what???s most important, and create layers for any details that are critical to the task at hand.

-#### Put the customer at the center
+## Put the customer at the center

 CEO
-Satya Nadella said, “Obsessing over our customers is everybody’s job.”
-When you’re writing UI, it’s your job to know both your audience and how they experience the product.
+Satya Nadella said, ???Obsessing over our customers is everybody???s job.???
+When you???re writing UI, it???s your job to know both your audience and how they experience the product.
 To better understand customer experiences: